-There are many reasons why people choose to use complementary therapies.
-Some people find that they help them cope with the stresses of cancer and its treatments.
+There are many reasons why people use complementary therapies.
+Some people find they help them cope with the stress of cancer and its treatments.
 Many therapies are relaxing and may improve your mood when you are not feeling your best.

-Some people say the relationship they develop with their complementary therapist is an added benefit.
+Some people build a strong relationship with their complementary therapist, which can be another benefit.
 Having someone who listens to you may help you cope with difficult feelings.

-Some complementary therapies are done in a group.
-This may be a good opportunity to meet other people with similar experiences in a positive setting.
+Some complementary therapies are done as part of a group.
+This can be a good way to meet other people with similar experiences, in a positive setting.

 Complementary therapies may help you: